Labour Hire Services Agreement (Australia)

 Sidekicker warrants that, in connection with each Sidekick provided to the Client:

-(a) it has complied with all applicable laws, regulations and procedures, including but not limited to any occupational health and safety, workers compensation, superannuation, employment, discrimination and migration laws;
+a. it has complied with all applicable laws and regulations, including but not limited to any occupational health and safety, workers compensation, superannuation, employment, discrimination and migration laws;

-(c) comply with all reasonable directions of the Client and its Representatives;
+b. comply with lawful and reasonable directions of the Client and its Representatives;

-(e) wear such clothing (including personal protective clothing) and use such equipment while at the Client’s facility as is reasonably appropriate or otherwise reasonably required by the Client;
+d. wear such clothing (including personal protective clothing) provided by Client, and use such equipment while at the Client’s facility as is reasonably appropriate or otherwise reasonably required by the Client;

-(g) not use any property of the Client for any purpose other than to perform the work required by the Client and will return any property of the Client used in the provision of the Services to the Client in good, undamaged, clean, and usable condition.
+f. not use any property of the Client for any purpose other than to perform the Work required by the Client and will return any such property of the Client used in the provision of the Work to the Client.

 4.5 Nature of the relationship between the Client and Sidekick